codingrachael/bite_jockey/README.md

   When a user receives a new booking, they'll receive a notification on BiteJockey which will direct them to view the new booking.

-While it was definately a challenge taking on this project with the number of different features, we're all extremly proud of how BiteJockey turned out.
-It was pleasure to work with the team who were all super engaged, motivated and amazing to work with.

 ![User Index Page](https://i.imgur.com/iGPVp4U.jpg)
 *User index page, search for BiteMates*